Flight disruptions happen every day.

 If you are notified of the cancellation less than 7 days before the scheduled time of departure:

-All thanks to Europe's Flight Compensation Regulation 261/2004 (EC 261), created to protect air passenger rights.
+All thanks to regulation EC 261, created to protect air passenger rights.

 Submit your claim for flight cancellation compensation now.

-What happens when a flight is delayed not cancelled?
+What to do if your flight is delayed not cancelled?
 Read about it here.

 *In this case, Europe means all EU Member States and Iceland, Norway, and Switzerland.